-Kairos Power: In September 2021, Kairos submitted to the NRC a construction permit application to build the Hermes Test Reactor at the East Tennessee Technology Park (ETTP) in Oak Ridge, Tennessee.
-This reactor will be followed by a fleet of commercial power reactors.
-The Kairos Power Fluoride Salt-Cooled High-Temperature Reactor (KP-FHR) design is a "pebble-bed" reactor, meaning that it will run on TRISO fuel in a configuration similar to how billiard balls are organized inside a rack.
+Hermes and KP-FHR: In September 2021, Kairos submitted to the NRC a construction permit application to build the Hermes Low-Power Demonstration Reactor at the East Tennessee Technology Park (ETTP) in Oak Ridge, Tennessee.
+This reactor will be followed by Hermes 2 and a fleet of commercial power reactors.
+The Kairos Power Fluoride Salt-Cooled High-Temperature Reactor (KP-FHR) design is a "pebble-bed" reactor, meaning that it will run on fuel consisting of TRISO particles aggregated into golf-ball-sized pebbles in a configuration reminiscent of a gumball machine.
 Unlike other designs that use TRISO pebbles, KP-FHR pebbles float in molten fluoride salt that carries heat away from the fuel.
 The reactor will operate as a high-temperature, low-pressure system.
 High temperature allows the reactor to make electricity more efficiently and to do other kinds of work.
-Low pressure means easier to build.
+Low pressure contributes to a more robust safety case.
 Pebbles will be removed and added during operation for on-line refueling.
 Other graphite components also provide moderation of the neutrons.
 The pebbles themselves are a good container for nuclear waste once the fuel is removed from the reactor.
-A commercial Kairos reactor will deliver 140 megawatts of electricity, but the Hermes reactor will produce only heat, not electricity, since it is a test reactor.
-The power level of the test reactor will be 35 MW{th}.

-Under the Advanced Reactor Demonstration Program, Kairos Power was awarded \$303 million for the \$629 million project to build the Hermes test reactor.
-In July 2021, Kairos Power announced the final selection site for the Hermes Test Reactor.
-The NRC is expected to provide a final safety determination on Hermes in $\bf Q4$ 2023.
+A commercial Kairos reactor will deliver 140MWe, but the Hermes reactor will produce only heat, not electricity, since it is a demo reactor.
+The power level of the Hermes reactor will be 35 MWth.
+Hermes 2 is expected to produce electricity.
+Under the Advanced Reactor Demonstration Program, Kairos Power was awarded \$303 million for the \$629 million project to build Hermes.
+The NRC issued its final safety evaluation for the Hermes construction permit in June 2023 and is expected to issue the permit in Q4 2023.

-- Water Cooled Reactors

 - Non-Water-Cooled Advanced Reactor Technology

-- O Salt- and Sodium-Cooled Reactors
+- Salt- and Sodium-Cooled Reactors

 - High Temperature Gas Cooled Reactors

 - O Gas-Cooled Fast Reactors

 - Micro-Reactors

-Non-Water-Cooled Advanced Reactor Technology salt-and-sodium cooled reactor
+Non-Water-Cooled Advanced Reactor Technology salt-cooled and sodium-cooled reactors